20squares/manifold-finance/manifold-hedger/README.md

 ![yBuyer/ySeller graph, piContract=102](pics/price_102.png)

 As one can see, as `piContract` increases the shaded regions migrate to the lower-right end.
 Again, this makes sense: As the price goes higher, **Buyer** is paying more and more for `gasAllocTX` with respect to current price.
-This entails that **Buyer** should be more risk-averse to deemm this advantageous, and hence the region moves further to the right on the **Buyer** axis.
+This entails that **Buyer** should be more risk-averse to deem this advantageous, and hence the region moves further to the right on the **Buyer** axis.
 Specularly, **Seller** is receiving an increasingly better offer compared to the current price, lowering the necessity for risk-aversity.
 As such, the region grows closer to the **Seller** axis.

 ### Sanity checks

-In addition to this, we performed some sanity checks: Using the constant distribution (see [Replicating the Ledger-Hedger paper results](#replicating-the-ledger-hedger-paper-results) for more information), we verified the following things:
+In addition to the analysis, we performed some sanity checks: Using the constant distribution (see [Replicating the Ledger-Hedger paper results](#replicating-the-ledger-hedger-paper-results) for more information), we verified the following things:

 - Setting `epsilon` to 0 results, in the 'zero fees' case, in equilibrium for any choice of risk-aversity for both players.
 This makes sense: Using the protocol results in zero extra costs.
 Moreover, both players know with certainty that the future gas price won't change.
 Hence, risk-aversity does not matter.
 - With *any* other choice of `epsilon` and any other fees, the equilibrium breaks for any choice of risk-aversity, for both players.
 Again, this makes sense: Both players know with certainty that the future gas price won't change, so payng *any* extra fee to hedge is disadvantageous.